blink672/safer-apk/README.md

 # Safer

-> React Native &amp; client side files for the Safer project
->> Safer - A peace of mind this is a test
->> Safer allows users to see at a glance that their loved ones are safe using labeled geolocation fencing.
+Allows users to see at a glance and give them the peace of mind that their loved ones are safe using labeled geolocation fencing.

 ## Team